- As an oral homeopathic vaccine to immunize your dog against Parvovirus

 One 20 g bottle of granules will last between one and four weeks, depending on the size and dosage needs of your pet.

-PetAlive is new line of herbal pet remedies formulated by experts in homeopathy and Chinese medicine.
-PetAlive treatments are specifically designed to treat your pet in a holistic and natural manner, and are based on the proven success of the Native Remedies line of herbal treatments.
+PetAlive is new line of herbal pet formulas formulated by experts in homeopathy and Chinese herbs.
+PetAlive treatments are specifically designed to treat your pet in a holistic and natural manner, and are based on the proven success of the Native Remedies line of herbal formulas for humans.